Waivers explained and demystified with detailed examples.

 By default, Fleaflicker prevents players from being cut after they lock according to your league's lineup locking rules.
 If you want to cut bench players even after their games start, you can enable that from

-League » Settings » Edit Transaction Options » Prevent Cuts After Game Start » No.
+League » Settings » Edit Transaction Rules » Prevent Cuts After Game Start » No.